scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Due to the variable length fields in AS entries, the sizes for storage and transmission cannot be predicted exactly, but assume an average of 250 bytes per AS entry.
 At the shortest recommended propagation interval of 5 seconds, this corresponds to an average bandwidth of around 2.5 MB/s and the processing of 10,000 signature verifications per second.

-If the same AS has 1,000 child links, the propagation of the beacons will require signing one new AS entry for each of the propagated PCBs for each link (at most 50 per link) - i.e. at most 50,000 signatures per propagation event.
+If the same AS has 1,000 child links, the propagation of the beacons will require signing one new AS entry for each of the propagated PCBs for each link (at most 50 per link) - i.e., at most 50,000 signatures per propagation event.
 The total bandwidth for the propagation of the PCBs for all 1,000 child links would be roughly around 25 MB/s which is manageable with even modest consumer hardware.

 On a network bootstrap, path segments to each AS are discovered within a number of propagation steps proportional to the longest path.
 With a 5 second propagation interval and a generous longest path of length 10, all path segments are discovered after 25 seconds on average.
 When all ASes start propagation just after they've received the first PCBs from any of their upstreams (see "fast recovery" in [](#propagation-interval-size)), the construction of a first path to connect each AS to the ISD core is accelerated.